RaquelCC/desafio-penta/README.md

 ## First, obtaining information about the invoices:

-To get information about the invoices one must run a specific script that scans a specific folder and extracts the information of the XML files it finds, *given that they follow a certain structure, indicated at the end of this README*, it then constructs and object with the information and uploads it to Firebase (google's database), where it can then be accessed by the Front-End side of this app.
+To get information about the invoices one must run a specific script that scans a specific folder and extracts the information of the XML files it finds, *given that they follow a certain structure, indicated at the end of this README*, it then constructs an object with the information and uploads it to Firebase (google's database), where it can then be accessed by the Front-End side of this app.

 To achieve the above stated one must: